Tommy Smith (racing driver): Formula Renault Eurocup

 In 2020, it was announced that Smith would race in Formula Renault Eurocup for the Italian team JD Motorsport alongside Finnish driver William Alatalo.
 However, due to the impact of COVID-19, Smith was not able to compete.

 Formula Regional European Championship

+Smith at the Red Bull Ring in 2021.

 In 2021, Smith contested the newly formed Formula Regional European Championship with JD Motorsport alongside Eduardo Barrichello.
-Both Smith and Barrichello failed to amass points throughout the twenty-race-long campaign, with the Australian ending up 31st in the standings.
+Both Smith and Barrichello failed to amass points throughout the twenty-race-long campaign, with Smith ending up 31st in the standings.
 Of note, a multi-car incident on the first lap of Race 2 at Monaco resulted in Smith flipping the car of Nicola Marinangeli.

 GB3 Championship

 2021

 During the second half of 2021, Smith moved into the GB3 Championship, which he would contest with Douglas Motorsport.
-In the three rounds he contested, the Australian scored a best finish of twelfth, at Snetterton and Silverstone respectively, which meant a 22nd place in the drivers' standings.
+In the three rounds he contested, he scored a best finish of twelfth, at Snetterton and Silverstone respectively, which meant a 22nd place in the drivers' standings.